 one catastrophic event we might expect the gradient to be rather

-irregular, with many ledges where the rapids formed as the water
+irregular, with many ledges where rapids or falls formed as the water

 flowed over relatively resistant rock.
 It seems more more